JoshOrndorff/recipes/text/3-entrees/storage-api/vec-set.md

 that stores entries without duplicates.
 Substrate's storage API does not provide a way to declare sets explicitly, but they can be implemented using either vectors or maps.

-This recipe shows how to implement a storage set on top of a vector, and explores the performance of the implementation.
+This recipe demonstrates how to implement a storage set on top of a vector, and explores the performance of the implementation.
 When implementing a set in your own runtime, you should compare this technique to implementing a [`map-set`](./map-set.md).

 In this pallet we implement a set of `AccountId`s.
-We do not do not use the set for anything in this pallet; we merely maintain its membership.
-Using the set is, demonstrated in the recipe on [pallet coupling](./pallet-couplin.md].
+We do not use the set for anything in this pallet; we simply maintain its membership.
+Using the set is demonstrated in the recipe on [pallet coupling](./pallet-couplin.md].
 We provide dispatchable calls to add and remove members, ensuring that the number of members never exceeds a hard-coded maximum.